 - a CV (also in English) of max.
 2 pages.

 - You need to study in Denmark or Southern Sweden in order to attend this event.
 Newly graduates that reside in these areas are also welcome to apply.

-- Seminar will be held April 29th to May 5th 2018.
-Dates will follow.
+- The seminar will take place in England from April 29th to May 5th 2018.

 - The group will be made up of 40 life science students (Bachelor, Master and PhD) as well as young professionals from Danish and Southern Swedish universities, of which some Synapse members will be joining as organisers.

 - The application period is from December 15th 2017 to January 8th 2018.